 Understand Your Policy

-Understanding your policy is the first step to filing your wedding event insurance claim.
+Understanding your policy is the first step to filing your wedding insurance claim.
 You will need to know what type of coverage you have and what is included in your policy.
 Additionally, you will need to know the limits of your coverage and any exclusions that may apply.

 Gather Documentation